 The CLT Program has one entry each year, in the fall.

-The last day to apply for admission to the Clinical Laboratory Technology program for Fall Semester 2021 is May 15, 2021.
+The last day to apply for admission to the Clinical Laboratory Technology program for Fall Semester is in the month of May each year.

 To be considered for the fall admission, a student needs to contact one of the program advisers and submit a program application form before the due date.
 To be considered for admission, all program prerequisites (Clinical Lab Admission Criteria) must have been completed.
 Please complete the CLT Program Application form and return it to the Program Faculty.